Cancer Services

 Side effects of bone marrow transplant

-Your team works closely with dedicated experts in infectious disease, gastroenterology, pulmonary medicine and critical care, nephrology, cardiology, and dermatology in case complications arise.
+Your team will work closely with dedicated experts in infectious disease, gastroenterology, pulmonary medicine and critical care, nephrology, cardiology, and dermatology in case complications arise.
 They can also facilitate a referral for fertility preservation, if needed, since bone marrow transplant can affect your fertility.

 • Mouth sores